OIM3640/resources/syllabus_2026spring.md

 [What remains unclear?]
 ```

 **Note**: Your logs are for **your learning** first, grading second.
-Write honestly about struggles and questions - this demonstrates growth mindset.
+Write honestly about struggles and questions.
+This demonstrates growth mindset.

 **Evaluation**:

 - Presence/absence (counts toward checkpoints)
 - Depth and honesty (assessed during checkpoint reviews)
-- No specific length requirement - quality over quantity
+- No specific length requirement.
+Quality matters over quantity

 ### Mini Projects